frankong/filter_design/README.md

 ## mpfd
-Design a minimum-phase order-N filter subject to magnitude response constraints
+Design a minimum-phase order-N filter that minimizes maximum absolute deviation from the specified magnitude response

 Inputs:

       N - Filter order.
       a - Frequency band start points.
 From -pi to pi. b - Frequency band end points.
-From -pi to pi. l - Lower bound of magnitude response at frequency bands. u - Upper bound of magnitude response at frequency bands.
+From -pi to pi. m - Magnitude response at frequency bands.

-      a, b, l, u are length-B vectors where B is the number of bands.
+      a, b, and m are length-B vectors where B is the number of bands.
 Output:

       x - Order-N filter
+      X - Gram matrix of x.
+Ideally should be x*x'

 ## pd
-Design a degree-N polynomial that minimizes maximum absolute deviation from the specified magnitude response
+Design a degree-2N polynomial that minimizes maximum absolute deviation from the specified magnitude response

 Inputs: